jdub/packer-resource/README.md

 A Concourse CI resource to build new [Amazon Machine Images (AMI) via Packer](https://www.packer.io/docs/builders/amazon.html)

+*Note:* This fork includes ansible for use as a provisioner.

 ## Source Configuration

 - `aws_access_key_id`: Your AWS access key ID.